w33ble/rover-introspect/README.md

 A GitHub Action to introspect a server and save the schema using the Apollo [Rover CLI](https://www.apollographql.com/docs/rover/).

+Depends upon service containers (published to a registry) to communicate with the Apollo service because of the lack of background job support in GitHub Actions.

 ## inputs
 | name        | default | required               |
 | :---------- | :------ | :--------------------- |